 Softmax Activation Function

-The Softmax function "squashes" a K-dimensional vector z of arbitrary real values to a K-dimensional vector of real values in the range [0, 1] that add up to 1.
-If:
+The Softmax function normalizes (in the case of softmax, "squashes") a K-dimensional vector z of arbitrary real values to a K-dimensional vector of real values in the range [0, 1] that add up to 1.

 then the total of all values of z used as a power of e (Euler's Number) is:

 and the individual normalized values j of K dimensioned vector z are:

 Note that we're using the values of z as a power of e (Euler's Number) instead of using just z alone.
 This will change negative values to positive values and give disproportionately more weight to originally positive values.